blaufish/blaufish.github.io/docs/_posts/2025-06-24-capturing-conference-video.md

 Typically computers listens to HDMI receivers and if the receiver says _"I can only do 1080p25"_ virtually all computers obeys this.

-Some unsual configurations are much less well behaved, and may ignore what the receiver supports.
+Some unusual configurations are much less well behaved, and may ignore what the receiver supports.
   For example:
   * Virtual Machines